firesidefiction/firesidefiction.github.io/_posts/issues/13-FQ-SUMMER-2021/issue-94-08/2021-08-31-alexa-play-solidarity-forever.md

 “_Are_ most people looking for excuses to be late?”
 I asked.

-“Well, 76% of your coworkers are,” Alexa said.
+“Well, seventy-six percent of your coworkers are,” Alexa said.
 “Which is more than enough for you to start a union, if you want to hate your job less.”

 “Alexa, are you trying to _recruit_ me?”